 For spikes of dramatic color, wolf’s bane flowers can’t be beaten.
 Also known as monkshood or aconite, the plant’s deep blue spires add drama to the late summer garden.
 Wolf bane’s toxic properties have earned it a place in myth and legend; in ancient times, hunters tipped spears and arrows with poison from the plants, and mentions of wolf’s bane figure in artistic works from Ovid, Shakespeare, and Keats to Harry Potter and Game of Thrones.
-Here we’ll take you through everything you need to know about Wolf’s Bane flower meaning and symbolism, their history and origins, uses and benefits, and cultural significance around the world today.
+Here, we’ll take you through everything you need to know about Wolf’s Bane flower meaning and symbolism, their history and origins, and their cultural significance around the world today.

 - Wolf’s Bane (Aconitum) Flower Meaning – The Essentials